benjaminharringtonrose/crypto-notify/functions/src/docs/FeatureAnalysisSystem.md

 ## Conclusion

-The Feature Analysis System provides a comprehensive, systematic approach to optimizing the feature set for the Bitcoin trading model.
+The Feature Analysis System provides a comprehensive, systematic approach to managing the 42-feature set for the Bitcoin trading model.
 By combining statistical analysis, performance measurement, and systematic optimization, it enables data-driven decisions about which features truly contribute to trading success.

-The current 26-feature optimized set represents the result of systematic experimentation and gradual feature optimization.
+The current 42-feature comprehensive set represents the result of systematic experimentation and gradual feature enhancement.
 This system addresses the critical challenge of feature selection in trading models, where the quality of input features directly impacts profitability and risk management.
-The systematic approach ensures that only beneficial features are used, leading to improved performance, efficiency, and reliability of the trading system.
+The systematic approach ensures that beneficial features are used, leading to improved performance, efficiency, and reliability of the trading system.